Big Data has turned into an indispensable business function. Every company has ventured or is about to venture to make a better

 4. Deploying Cloud Clusters

 Big Data relies heavily on networks.
 Elasticity offered by cloud servers facilitates makes data transmission easy.
 Given the vast amount of data available to enterprises, setting up cloud clusters eases this process.
 Not just this, data crunching is comparatively easier on the cloud.
 Hence, enterprises set up cloud-based on their requirements.
-Knowledge of how to set up cloud clusters comes handy to Big Data Engineers.
+Knowledge of how to set up cloud clusters comes in handy to Big Data Engineers.

 5. Statistical tools – R, SAS, Python, SPSS, or Matlab